 1. Select Relevant and Successful Contracts:

 Oftentimes you won’t be able to include just your highest-ranking projects in your Past Performance.
-Instead, you will need to feature all of your past contracts within a specified time period regardless of success.
+Instead, you will need to feature all of your past contracts within a specified period regardless of success.

 Keep in mind that even in situations where you have more freedom to choose, you will still need to include enough past contracts to demonstrate your ability to perform all aspects of the RFP's Scope of Work (SOW).
 If you find yourself in a position to pick and choose, make certain that the projects you select show successful performance regarding quality, cost control, timeliness, or any other factor that may be important to the client.
 If your performance was subpar on a contract, don’t include it in your Past Performance unless you absolutely must!